adrianmc/thinklikeanidiot/start.md

 These programmers are good at what they do (much better than me, in fact), but a lot of times that doesn't translate to good teaching skills.
 Just because you may be very good at something, doesn't automatically mean you are good at teaching it.
 I'm sure many of us in college found out how true this is!

-I'm going to show you how I learned programming, and how my students have succeeded as well.
+**I'm going to show you how I learned programming**, and how my students have succeeded as well.
 The whole point of thinking like an idiot is so that we don't look at those mountains in the picture and feel like giving up.
 Let's be incredibly short-sighted and just focus on making tiny steps forward and celebrating every inch we make in the right direction.

 > Big steps are hard, let's take small steps instead.
 >